-DI Policy for Direct Admit into Dietetic Internship Pending Vacancies conditionally accepted prior to completion of DPD Verification Statement and master's degree, but both must be completed by the start of the Dietetic Internship.
+DI Policy for Direct Admit into Dietetic Internship Pending Vacancies

+The SEU Dietetic Internship reserves the right to fill any post-match openings with applicants who already hold a master's degree (in any area) and DPD Verification Statement.
+Applicants may be conditionally accepted prior to completion of DPD Verification Statement and master's degree, but both must be completed by the start of the Dietetic Internship.
 Recency of education will be assessed by faculty, which may result in additional required coursework to be completed by the applicant before or during supervised practice.
 Prospective students are encouraged to contact the Dietetic Internship Director for more information and will be required to submit: